mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 and for good reason.
-There are already enough concepts to wrestle with and I didn't want to add code complexity on top of it.
+There are already enough concepts to wrestle with and I didn’t want to add code complexity on top of it.
 Writing that code will be the focus
 {{< web >}}